Achievable logoAchievable logo

 Starting position:

-• Stand in front of bench/box; one foot placed back.
+• Stand in front of a bench or box with one foot placed back.

-• Torso upright, barbell on shoulders (or use dumbbells).
+• Keep your torso upright, with the barbell on your shoulders (or use dumbbells).

 Movement phases:

-• Downward: Flex front hip and knee to lower body.
+• Downward: Flex your front hip and knee to lower your body.

-• Upward: Extend same to return to start.
+• Upward: Extend the same hip and knee to return to the start.

 • Switch legs and repeat.